nathanoehlman/sm2/_static/README.md

-# _static
+# _apps

-Static files are served out of this directory.
-In a production system, you should absolutely be running something like [nginx](http://nginx.org/) to serve these files rather than the internal node server as it is far more efficient.
+Application files are downloaded from couch into this directory, however, they are neither run nor served from here.
+In the event that you want to prototype development of an application and do not have a couch server, then application files can be created manually here and will be loaded into steelmesh as if they were brought down from couch.